Frank Handley

 Francis Richard Handley (31 October 1910 – 31 October 1985) was an English athlete who competed for Great Britain in the 1936 Summer Olympics.

+Biography
-He was born and died in Salford.

-In 1936 he was eliminated in the semi-finals of the 800 metres event.
+Handley was born in Salford.
+He finished second behind Jack Powell in the 880 yards event at the 1936 AAA Championships.
+One month later he was selected to represent Great Britain at the 1936 Olympic Games held in Berlin, where he was eliminated in the semi-finals of the 800 metres event.

+He second behind Arthur Collyer in the 880 yards event at the 1937 AAA Championships.

-At the 1938 Empire Games he won the silver medal in the 880 yards competition.
+At the 1938 British Empire Games he won the silver medal in the 880 yards competition.
 He was also a member of the English relay team which won the silver medal in the 4×440 yards contest.
 In the 440 yards event he was eliminated in the heats.

+He died in Salford, Greater Manchester.